justinj/datadriven/README.md

 Arguments can be accessed from the `args` field on `TestCase`.

-They are actually lists of strings:
+They are actually `Vec`s of strings:

 ```
 render a=(one,two)